cedricyu000925/Navigating-the-future---Predict-The-Stock-Market-Using-Machine-Learning-/README.md

 # Findings

-Adding moving averages as features improved the model's performance compared to using only the basic stock data.
+a) Adding moving averages as features improved the model's performance compared to using only the basic stock data.

-The 'RandomForestClassifier' performed reasonably well, but other machine learning algorithms or deep learning models may yield better results.
+b) The 'RandomForestClassifier' performed reasonably well, but other machine learning algorithms or deep learning models may yield better results.

-The backtest results indicate that the model can provide a starting point for making trading decisions, but it should not be relied upon solely.
+c) The backtest results indicate that the model can provide a starting point for making trading decisions, but it should not be relied upon solely.
 Further research and testing are necessary to develop a robust trading strategy.

 # Future Work

-Explore additional feature engineering techniques to capture more relevant information from the stock data.
+1. Explore additional feature engineering techniques to capture more relevant information from the stock data.

-Test different machine learning algorithms and hyperparameter tuning to optimize the model's performance.
+2. Test different machine learning algorithms and hyperparameter tuning to optimize the model's performance.

-Expand the backtest to include more years and different market conditions to assess the model's robustness.
+3. Expand the backtest to include more years and different market conditions to assess the model's robustness.

-Develop a trading strategy that incorporates the model's predictions along with other factors, such as risk management and portfolio diversification.
+4. Develop a trading strategy that incorporates the model's predictions along with other factors, such as risk management and portfolio diversification.

 # Conclusion